New this week: Radcliffe gets weird, ‘Causeway’ and Phoenix - WTOP News

 MOVIES

 — In her first leading role in four years, Jennifer Lawrence stars in, and produces, “Causeway,” Lila Neugebauer’s drama about a U.S. soldier named Lynsey (Lawrence) rehabbing at home in New Orleans after a brain injury suffered while on tour in Afghanistan.
 A gentle indie about trauma and recovery, “Causeway” is lifted by the warmth of Brian Tyree Henry, who plays a local mechanic with his own painful past who befriends Lynsey.
-Debuts Friday, Nov.
-4, on Apple TV+.
+Debuts Friday, on Apple TV+. ( Read AP’s review.)

 MUSIC